dart153/BENG183finalpaper/final.md

 Once the basic framework for performing the clustering has been laid down, the algorithm is performed as follows.

 1. The kd-tree is constructed from all the points.
     * Each node of the the kd-tree maintains a list of *candidate centers*.
-These are a "a subset of center points that might serve as the nearest neighbor for some point lying within the associated cell" (Kanungo et al.).
+These are a "a subset of center points that might serve as the nearest neighbor for some point lying within the associated cell" [2].
     * As the algorithm progresses, the candidate centers are "filtered" as the tree is traversed.
 2. Propogate through the tree, visiting every node in the process.
     1. Each node *u* is associated with a Cell *C* and a Candidate Set *Z*.